This policy details our guidelines for the proper use of Researchfish.

 Response codes are as follows:

-- RC1 – A submission is expected this year.
+- RC1 – A submission is required this year

-- RC2 – No submission is expected this year the PI has a one year exemption as a result of long term leave e.g. maternity/paternity/sickness.
+- RC2 – No submission is required this year.
+The PI has a one year exemption as a result of long-term leave (e.g. maternity / paternity)

 It is the HEI’s responsibility to ensure that PIs have submitted within the specified time.
 For the avoidance of doubt, PIs are required to log into the system and hit the submit button to register a valid submission, regardless of whether or not they have outputs to report.